stolostron/klusterlet-addon-controller/README.md

 NOTE: this will use the amd64 version of the operator

-## Installing klusterlet addons using Klusterletaddon Controller
+## Installing klusterlet addons using Klusterlet addon controller

-To create a klusterlet deployment with the klusterlet operator you need to create the klusterlet CR
+To create a klusterlet addon operator deployment with the klusterlet addon controller you need to create the klusterlet CR

-Example of KlusterletAddonConfig CR `/deploy/crds/agent.open-cluster-management.io_v1beta1_klusterletaddonconfig_cr.yaml`
+Example of KlusterletAddonConfig CR <https://github.com/open-cluster-management/endpoint-operator/blob/master/deploy/crds/agent.open-cluster-management.io_v1_klusterletaddonconfig_cr.yaml>

 ## Rebuilding zz_generated.deepcopy.go file
-Any modifications to files pkg/apis/agent/v1beta1/*types.go will require you to run the
+Any modifications to files pkg/apis/agent/v1/*types.go will require you to run the
 following:
 ```
 operator-sdk generate k8s